|Nutrition Facts (per serving)|

-Peel the potatoes and slice very thinly (about 1/4-inch thick) or cut them into 1/2-inch cubes.
+Peel the potatoes and slice thinly (about 1/4 inch thick) using a mandoline or a very sharp knife, or cut them into 1/2-inch cubes.

 Place the cut potatoes into a bowl and cover them with salted water.
-Soak about 15 minutes.
+Soak for about 15 minutes.

 Slice the onion thinly.

-In a large, deep, nonstick, oven-proof nonstick skillet, heat 2 tablespoons of the oil over medium heat.
-Add the sliced onions and cook until the onions are soft, fragrant, and turning golden.
+In a large, deep, nonstick, ovenproof skillet, heat 2 tablespoons of the oil over medium heat.
+Add the sliced onion and cook until the onion is soft, fragrant, and turning golden.

 Drain the potatoes and pat them dry.

 In a large bowl, toss the potatoes with the remaining 2 tablespoons of oil and season with salt and pepper.
 Reserve the bowl.

-Add the potatoes to the onions in the skillet.
+Add the potatoes to the onion in the skillet.

 Cover and cook the potatoes over low heat until tender, stirring occasionally to keep them from sticking to the pan and burning.

-Pour the milk and egg mixture over the potatoes and onions in the skillet.
+Pour the cream and egg mixture over the potatoes and onion in the skillet.
 Sprinkle chopped parsley or cilantro over the eggs and potatoes, if using.

 Cook the mixture over low heat until the eggs seem mostly set, being careful not to burn them, about 5 to 8 minutes.